emu-russia/pureikyubu/SRC/Hardware/Readme.md

 # GCN Hardware

-This component emulates everything inside the ASIC Flipper, *except* the graphics system (GX).
+This component emulates everything inside the ASIC Flipper, *except* the graphics system (GX) and DSP.

 A short tour into the Flipper stuff, without shocking details:
 - AI: Audio DMA